dwijenchawra/CB_SAT_Scraper/README.md

 # CB_SAT_Scraper

+NOTE: THIS MAY NEED SOME EDITS DEPENDING ON YOUR PORTAL.
+THIS IS NOT GUARANTEED TO WORK OUT OF THE BOX!

 A Selenium tool to check automatically whether there are open SAT testing locations, then email and text you a list so you don't miss the date like I did!

 This script uses chromedriver, so get youself one that matches your installed chrome version from https://chromedriver.chromium.org/downloads.